 Once you are an expert and not letting the food in your fridge go bad, you can go above and beyond by re-using the food scraps!
 Check out these simple recipes using leftover food scraps.
 Below are unique examples of how you can use food scraps around the house!

-Repurpose food scraps for lifestyle purposes!
+Reuse food scraps for lifestyle purposes!

 1. Put eggshells in your garden.

-It’s almost second nature to crack an egg and throw the shell into the trash, but eggshells are actually great fertilisers for your garden and benefit the soil.
-Eggshells add calcium into the soil, which is particularly beneficial if you’re growing tomatoes or peppers.
+It’s almost second nature to crack an egg and throw the shell into the trash, but eggshells are actually great fertilizers for your garden and benefit the soil.
+Eggshells add calcium to the soil, which is particularly beneficial if you’re growing tomatoes or peppers.
 And the jagged and sharp edges can also help deter any slugs that might come chopping down your hard work.
 If you’re able to crack the egg just from the top and retain most of its shell as a whole, you can also use them as little plant potters to sprout seeds!
 Just remember to wash it out.